najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 ### Accessing JupyterLab IDE

-You will use [JupyterLab](https://jupyter.org/) IDE as your primary development environment for most of the labs in this repo, including **lab-02-environment-kfp** that guides you through the installation of a lightweight deployment of Kubeflow Pipelines.

 After the instance is created, you can connect to [JupyterLab](https://jupyter.org/) IDE by clicking the *OPEN JUPYTERLAB* link.

 ## Provisionining Kubeflow Pipelines environment